Appraisal Issues: Handling Unacceptable Instructions from Your Client

 [Editor’s note: sometimes a “quick sale” value is requested on REO appraisals, such as a 90 day sale when the typical exposure time is much larger.
 This is, or is very similar to, future value.]

-How much market study summary (such as graphs, charts, narrative) is necessary to support a
+How much market study summary (such as graphs, charts, narrative) is necessary to support a time adjustment?

 In my experience, the necessary amount of summary analysis supporting market adjustments may vary, based on the market, the specific data, the variables studied, the availability of specific data, and even the client (the client can compliantly ask for further clarification).
 Most frequently, the Neighborhood section of standard appraisal forms (even supplemented with the 1004MC form for lending appraisals) does not offer enough space or request enough data for an adequate summary.